 We can do this by participating in Ecochurch, which is an award scheme that recognises the work done by churches to care for the Earth.
 Churches complete a survey covering a wide range of questions such as how well they are caring for the wildlife in their churchyards or how environmentally friendly their church buildings are.
-Depending on the answers given by each church, they can work towards an award, and All Saints Church already has a Bronze Award.
+Depending on the answers given by each church, they can work towards an award, and All Saints Church and St. Mary’s Churches already have Bronze Awards.
 We are not doing this just as a box-ticking exercise to get an award.
 The award scheme is a means of motivating us as a church to bring about ecological change in our daily lives.

 Without the services of Harpenden Child Contact Centre, many separated families would be unable to meet their children after a relationship breakdown.
 So local volunteers were delighted to meet Hitchin and Harpenden MP, Bim Afolami, when he dropped in at one of their fortnightly sessions at All Saints’ Church Hall in Harpenden recently.